Ranhiru/url-redirector/README.md

 I'm just too lazy and this is just trying out serverless

 # What can be improved ?

-1. Test coverage using Moto
+m1.
+Test coverage for the boto calls using moto*
 1. Check proper URL format with protocol (the redirection does not work without protocol)
 1. Handle errors such as key not found and return proper error messages